zaksabeast/PokemonRNGGuides/How To Find DS Parameters in Generation 5 (EmuAbuse).md

  - Open your lua script and do not do any keypresses.
 Copy the seed you get and paste it into the DS Parameters finder.
 Hit Search and wait.
  ![DS](https://snag.gy/hTDiae.jpg)
  - When you get a result, hit "Send Results to Profile."
 Good luck on your future RNGS!

+- **Note: You may have to redo this process if you change emulation settings, saves or redownload the emulator.**